Show All Answers

 The law requires a purchaser of a business to check for unpaid personal property taxes of the business.
 Any taxpayer who sells or terminates a business must notify the Assessor and pay all outstanding personal property taxes within 15 days of the sale or termination.
 The buyer must withhold sufficient funds from the purchase price to pay the tax liability, retaining those funds until the seller produces a certificate of compliance from the Assessor and receipts from the Trustee for the payment of all taxes.
 If the buyer does not withhold this amount, the buyer becomes personally liable for these unpaid taxes.

 No. Only one owner must be 65 years of age or older by December 31, 2023 to apply.

 A person applying for tax relief as a disabled veteran must own and use the property for which application is being made as his/her primary residence.
 There is no age or income requirement for disabled veterans.

 Note: Determination of eligibility will be made based on information provided by the U.S. Department of Veterans Affairs through use of a consent form available in the Shelby County Trustee's Office.
 Under no conditions shall property tax relief extend to any person who was dishonorably discharged from any of the armed services.

 Property tax relief can be granted to the surviving spouse of a disabled veteran who at the time of the disabled veteran’s death was eligible for disabled veterans’ property tax relief by meeting one of the following categories:

 The surviving spouse must:

-When: The redemption period is within one year from the date of the order of confirmation of sale.
+The redemption period is based on the years of delinquency and from the date of the order of confirmation of sale.